hearthewind/dianovo/main_model/README.md

 'graph_idx, 'pred_seq', 'pred_prob', 'pred_path', 'label_seq'
 ```

-It takes around 1.5 seconds for one peptide to go through either optimal path decoding or sequence generation decoding, but you can parallelize peptides over multiple GPUs.
+[//]: # (It takes around 1.5 seconds for one peptide to go through either optimal path decoding or sequence generation decoding, but you can parallelize peptides over multiple GPUs.)